-Income tax recovery in the second quarter of 2007 was \$24.8 million on earnings before tax of \$0.1 million compared to an income tax expense of \$3.2 million in the same period in 2006 on a loss before tax of \$27.1 million.
-Income tax recovery for the first half of 2007 was \$15.9 million on a loss before tax of \$25.3 million compared to an income tax expense of \$13.9 million in the same period in 2006 on a loss before tax of \$33.8 million.
-The effective tax rate for the second quarter and first half of 2007 reflects the tax expense in jurisdictions with current taxes payable and a deferred tax recovery related to the tax benefit of previous years' write-down of restructured Canadian operations, offset partially by a deferred tax expense on unrealized foreign exchange gains in Canada.
+Income tax expense in the second quarter of 2007 was \$19.3 million on earnings before tax of \$0.1 million compared to an income tax expense of \$3.2 million in the same period in 2006 on a loss before tax of \$27.1 million.
+Income tax expense for the first half of 2007 was \$28.2 million on a loss before tax of \$25.3 million compared to an income tax expense of \$13.9 million in the same period in 2006 on a loss before tax of \$33.8 million.
+The effective tax rate for the second quarter and first half of 2007 reflects the tax expense in jurisdictions with current taxes payable and a deferred tax expense on unrealized foreign exchange gains in Canada.

 We conduct business operations in a number of countries, including countries where tax incentives have been extended to encourage foreign investment or where income tax rates are low.
-Our effective tax rate is also impacted by the mix and volume of business in lower tax jurisdictions within Europe and Asia, tax holidays and tax incentives that have been negotiated with the respective tax authorities (which expire between 2009 and 2014), restructuring charges, operating losses, certain tax exposures, the time period in which losses may be used under tax laws and the valuation allowances recorded on deferred income tax assets.
-The tax holidays are subject to conditions with which we expect to continue to comply.
+Our effective tax rate is also impacted by the mix and volume of business in lower tax jurisdictions within Europe and Asia, tax holidays and tax incentives that have been negotiated with the respective tax authorities (which expire between 2009 and 2014), restructuring charges,